-Improving BDEf(-) Values of PO-derivatives
+Improving BDE_f(-) Values of PO-derivatives

-We first looked into the parent molecule POPh3 (P1).
-Figure 3a shows the negative charge in POPh3 anion mainly distributes on its delocalized LUMO, while that of the POPh2 fragment anion mainly locates on sp-orbital of P. Thus, EAM and EAx are basically determined by the distinct orbitals.
-To increase EAM, introducing strong EWGs or delocalizing structures are two typical ways.
-Meanwhile, they would have smaller impact on EAx due to the localization of the sp-orbital.
-Accordingly, we designed P2-P4 with strong EWGs, including trifluoromethyl (P2), cyano (P3), or replace one of the phenyl with 1,3,5-triazine (P4); and P5-P6 with relatively weaker EWGs but delocalizing structures, including pyridine (P5) and [1,1':3',1"-terphenyl]-5'-yl (PTP) (P6) (Figure 3b).
-Calculations show that EAM values of P2-P6 all increase by 0.6-1 eV, higher than the increase of EAx values (≤0.45 eV).
-Of note, EAx values of P5-P6 are ~0.2 eV smaller than those of P2-P4.
-In total, BDEf(-) values of P2-P6 increase to 2.15-2.55 eV, which are considerably higher than that of P1 (1.87 eV), yet still comparable to the BDEf(-) of the unstable TP3PO (2.49 eV).
-Incidentally, substituents at meta-positions of P atom bring similar effects (Table S4).
-Thus, a greater enhancement is demanded.
+We first took POPh3 (P1) as the parent molecule.
+Figure 3a shows the negative charge in POPh3 anion mainly distributes on its delocalized LUMO, while that of the POPh2 fragment anion mainly locates on sp3-orbital of P. Thus, EA_M and EA_X would be basically determined by the distinct orbitals.
+To increase EA_M, introducing strong EWG or delocalizing structures are two typical ways.
+Meanwhile, they would have smaller impact on EA_X due to the localization of the sp3-orbital.
+Accordingly, we designed P2-P4 with stable and strong EWGs, including trifluoromethyl (P2), cyano (P3), or replace one of the phenyl with 1,3,5-triazine (P4); and P5-P6 with relatively weaker electron-withdrawing character but delocalizing structures, including pyridine (P5) and [1,1':3',1"-terphenyl]-5'-yl (PTP) (P6) (Figure 3b).
+Calculations show that EA_M values of P2-P6 all increase by 0.6-1 eV, higher than the increase of EA_X values (≤ 0.45 eV).
+Of note, EA_X values of P5-P6 are ~0.2 eV smaller than those of P2-P4.
+In total, BDE1(-) values of P2-P6 increase to 2.15-2.55 eV, which are considerably higher than that of P1 (1.87 eV), yet still lower or comparable to the BDE1(-) of the unstable TP3PO (2.49 eV).
+Thus, the substituents above do not satisfy the second criteria well, a greater enhancement of EA_M is demanded.
+Incidentally, the same substituents at meta-positions of P atom bring similar effects (Table S3).

-Since strong EWGs and delocalizing structures can both increase $EA_M$ , and the latter has a smaller influence on $EA_X$ , we thus combined the two methods into a more effective strategy, namely introducing strong EWGs with delocalizing structures (D-EWGs), and designed P7 and P8.
-Indeed, introductions of benzonitrile in P7 and 4,6-diphenyl-1,3,5-triazin-2-yl (Trz) in P8 remarkably increase $EA_M$ by over 1.2 eV.
-We found the contribution of the POPh2 moiety to LUMO is only 8.7% in P8, considerably smaller than those in P4 (24.7%) and P6 (12.2%), indicating that D-EWGs can effectively confine the negative charge, thus protecting the vulnerable parts.
-Moreover, D-EWGs could suppress the increase of $EA_X$ .
-For instance, P3 and P7 both have a cyano; while P7 has an increased distance between the cyano and P atom, thus leading to a smaller $EA_X$ increase (0.32 vs 0.45 eV for P7 and P3).
-Consequently, D-EWGs significantly improve BDEf(-) to 2.73 and 3.04 eV for P7 and P8 (Figure 3b), which do outperform the effects of solely introducing of EWGs or delocalizing structures in P2-P6.
-Therefore, introducing D-EWGs could be an effective strategy for improving BDEf(-).
-For aryl amide and sulfone derivatives, D-EWGs likewise increase their BDEf(-) values by ~1 eV (Table S5).
+Since strong EWG and delocalizing structures can both increase EA_M, and the latter has a smaller influence on EA_X, we thus combined the two methods, namely introducing delocalized strong EWG (D-EWG) as the negative charge manager to further improve BDE_f(-).
+P7 and P8 were designed accordingly.
+Indeed, introductions of benzonitrile in P7 and 4,6-diphenyl-1,3,5-triazin-2-yl (Trz) in P8 remarkably increase EA_M by over 1.2 eV.
+Moreover, they could suppress the increase of EA_X.
+For instance, P3 and P7 both have a cyano; while P7 has an increased distance between the cyano and P atom, leading to a smaller EA_X increase (0.32 vs 0.45 eV for P7 and P3).
+Meanwhile, neither benzonitrile or Trz have fragile C-X bonds, so these D-EWGs meet all the required conditions above.
+As anticipated, they significantly improves BDE_f(-) to 2.73 and 3.04 eV for P7 and P8 (Figure 3b), much higher than that of the unstable TP3PO.
+Therefore, introducing D-EWG as the negative charge manager could be an effective strategy for improving BDE_f(-) greatly, which does outperform the effects of solely introducing of strong EWGs or delocalizing structures in P2-P6.
+For aryl amide and sulfone derivatives, these managers likewise increase their BDE_f(-) values by ~1 eV (Table S4).